 Total reclaimed water usage is measured by a flow meter in the booster station located adjacent to the reclaimed water storage reservoir.
-Meters are also located at the Cemetery, Linear Park, the Airport, Public Works Yard, Alonso property, Southern Okanagan Secondary School, and Huggins Property for the purposes of measuring total reclaimed water use at each location.
+Meters are also located at the Cemetery, Gala Street Linear Park, Fairview Park, the Airport, Public Works Yard, Alonso property, Southern Okanagan Secondary School, and Huggins Property for the purposes of measuring total reclaimed water use at each location.
+The consumption at the Fairview Mt.
+Golf Course is not metered and it is calculated as total usage less all meter locations.
+Table 1-7 and Table 1-8 summarize the system consumption totals.